 If you want to read this post in Finnish, click here.

-The original recipe for this delicious cake is in my vegan baking book, Herkkuja – Sweet treats (published in Finland 5 months ago).
+The original recipe for this delicious cake is in my vegan baking book, Herkkuja – Sweet treats (published in Finland in 2018).
 It looked very different in the book: I made a Sacher cake parfait!
 This cake is perfect as a Sacher cake as it contains apricot jam – the jam used between the original Sacher Torte.

 Berries are a great chocolate cake topping, but unfortunately berry season is soon over.
-It makes me sad, it really does, as nothing can beat fresh berries.
-Berries from the freezer might look beautifully frosty in a photo, but the truth is they make a pretty unattractive cake topping when they defrost.
+Berries from the freezer might look beautifully frosty in a photo for a few minutes, but they make quite a messy cake topping when they start melting.

 - Chocolate cake